 Yes!
 The grant will fund marketing materials for Digital Navigators to use to promote the service at their library or organization.
 Materials will include graphical content for websites and social media posts and a variety of printed materials, which could be in the form of bookmarks, flyers, banners, or door hangers.
 Digital Navigators will receive guidance on how to deploy social media posts; blurb-style copy for use on library website, in newsletters, and other direct outreach to communities; and a customizable version of a press release along with guidance on distribution/use.

 After we complete the first week of training, Digital Navigators will meet with NDIA and system staff every other week to address needs that come up during program implementation.
 The calls will rotate bi-weekly between Mid-Hudson Library System and Ramapo Catskill Library system area organizations.
 If you miss the call for your region, you are welcome to attend the call for the other region.
 Program participants are expected to be at these calls, and expect to book one hour of time to participate.

 Organizations that fulfill the obligations of the program, which means successfully serving at least five (5) clients in their community with a minimum of two (2) interactions per client, will be compensated for their time.
-The grant will fund the payment of $900 to each library that successfully met these expectations.
+The grant will fund the payment of $900 to each person that successfully met these expectations.

 Yes.
 If each person fulfills the obligations of the program, the library organization will receive compensation for each person that completes the program.

 Yes, you will get credit hours for the time you are face-to-face with staff, which include the training calls and check-in calls.